owensjesse/JesseLabs/README.md

 Hello World!

 This is my learning progress.
-I am creating a repository, which means a central location in which data is stored and managed.
+I am creating my first repository,
+A repository means a central location in which data is stored and managed.

-I have learned a lot with this class
+I have learned a lot with this class!

 Thank you for being my audience!

 P.S.
-Please hire me
+Please hire me \(0.0)/